jarekratajski/dysfunctional_ddd/dys_ddd/ddd.md

 I have never introduced `type SnakeEntity = (SnakeId, Snake)`

-Only have SnakeState which does not (physically) contain Id
+SnakeState  does not (physically) contain Id

 an Entity without id??<!-- .element class="fragment"-->

+but we reference Snake by SnakeId <!-- <!--.element class="fragment"-->

+## Lesson

-Some DDD concepts may not be explicitly  existing in code
+Some DDD concepts may not explicitly exist in code

 `(SnakeId, Snake)`